theWillPM/ProjectChiara/README.md

 # project_Chiara
- A very amateur project of a game about someone special
+ An amateur project of a game about someone special.

+Created, designed, animated and published by @CononutSquirrel, 2022.